Summary

 CASUAL CHIC, FOR EVERY DAY:

-I find that the black derby is welcome here.
+I think that the black derby is welcome here.
 It's more sophisticated.
-But a dark brown or a burgundy for that matter!, even rather a burgundy would also have its place.
-(Be careful not to have, like him, these huge hems which weigh down and do you no favors.)
+But a dark brown or a burgundy for that matter!
+Even more so a burgundy would also have its place.
+(Be careful not to have, like him, these huge hems which weigh you down and don't do you any favors.)

-IF YOU STILL WANT TO WEAR DERBYS WITH A SUIT
+IF WE STILL WANT TO WEAR DERBY SHOES WITH A SUIT

-We need to be a little more nuanced when it comes to using the derby with a suit.
+There is a need to qualify the use of derby with a suit.
 There are several cases that justify wearing a derby with a suit.

-...and that your foot does not fit into an oxford.
-It's quite widespread.
+...and your foot doesn't fit into a Richelieu.
+This is quite common.
 Then opt for a very refined derby model, like this one for example:

-The snorkel model from 7L.
-Black or brown eh!
-Besides, I would have preferred to offer you a brown which I think is much more suitable for a derby.
-Even if, in fact, this one was made in black to allow people with strong insteps to still have a very formal shoe.
+The tuba model from 7L.
+Black or brown, eh!
+Besides, I would have preferred to offer you a brown one which, in my opinion, is much more suitable for a derby.
+Even if, precisely, this one was made in black to allow people with a strong instep to still have a very formal shoe.

 BECAUSE YOU HAVE ANOTHER VISION OF THE COSTUME

-In this day and age, we can afford to wear a suit casually.
-As in the second costume photograph above.
-Yes, I think we can easily opt for a derby.
-But then, you have to play the card to the fullest and choose a rustic derby with a rubber sole and brown of course and grained why not.
+In our time, we can afford to wear the suit in a casual way.
+Like in the second suit photo above.
+Yes, there, I think we can easily opt for a derby.
+But then, we have to play the card to the full and choose a rustic derby with a rubber sole and brown of course and grained why not.

 It can even go with ankle boots, like Agnelli, but I recommend the turtleneck like below rather than the shirt/tie.

-Maintained by SuitSupply.
-Yes, these ankle boots are strictly speaking derbies.
-Do you see the open lacing?
+Outfit by SuitSupply.
+Yes, these boots are strictly derby boots.
+See the open lacing?

-IF YOU STILL WANT TO WEAR BOXERS WITH JEANS (OR CHINOS)
+IF YOU STILL WANT TO WEAR OXFORD SHOES WITH JEANS (OR CHINOS)

 You're going to need a lot of science.
 You shouldn't play with one-cuts.
 Like Shaka Maidoh below...

 Why does it work?
-The brown color of the brogues, their round shape, their rusticity (the tip is a little darker than the rest), the slightly thick sole.
+The brown color of the Oxfords, their round shape, their rusticity (the tip is a little darker than the rest), the slightly thick sole.

 Nick Sullivan likes to mix formal and casual pieces.

-The brogues that lend themselves to more casual outfits are those that have already been well-worn and whose shape is round and the color is not black.
+Oxfords that lend themselves to more casual outfits are those that have already been well worn and whose shape is round and the color is not black.

 MORE INSPIRATIONS, JUST LIKE THIS: